24ways/frontend/README.md

 ├─ .editorconfig     # Code style definitions
-├─ .gitignore        # List of files and folders not tracked by Git ├─ .eslintrc         # Linting preferences for JavasScript ├─ fractal.js        # Configuration for Fractal
+├─ .gitignore        # List of files and folders not tracked by Git ├─ .eslintrc         # Linting preferences for JavasScript ├─ fractal.configjs  # Configuration for Fractal
 ├─ gulpfile.js       # Configuration for Gulp tasks
 ├─ LICENSE           # License information for this project ├─ package.json      # Project manifest